alanmcna/tilt_hydrometer/README.md

 ![Tilt Hydrometer - test run results](static/tilt_hydrometer_reading.png)
 ![Tilt Hydrometer - test gravity results](static/tilt_hydrometer_gravity.png)

-Also I see many other solutions avoided WIFI 2.4ghz issues by using bluetooth - let's say I much prefer wifi and was keen to see if it was possible
+Spolier:

-Spolier - the key was to have the wifi 'chip' touching the top of the cap so it clears the water surface ;)
+* WIFI - yes comms can work.
+The key was to have the wifi 'chip' touching the top of the cap so it clears the water surface ;)
+* Deepsleep - jury is still out - I need more testing, so far can only get about 5 days @ 6 hourly readings - try again @ 12 hourly?

-# Can the PICO deepsleep
+# PICO deepsleep

 Best article on this I have found here https://ghubcoder.github.io/posts/deep-sleeping-the-pico-micropython/

 The base for this test is therefore https://github.com/ghubcoder/micropython-pico-deepsleep.git

-## Hardware
+# Hardware

 * Centrifuge Tube, 50mL with cap，round bottom - NOTE: 50ml is really too small, check the other tubes they're much bigger maybe 75-120ml - this provides more room for the electronics and tweaking base tilt angles.
   - Pre-forms would be ideal but found them hard to source in NZ without buying blind and hoping, not expensive but kinda key.